jack-fajardo/auth-service/README.md

-# authservice
-A docker contained springboot template app with hot reload
 # AuthService

 **AuthService** is a Spring Boot microservice that handles **user registration and authentication**.
 It issues **JWT tokens** for authenticated users, which can be consumed by other microservices (like DocuVault API) to secure endpoints.